php-opencloud/openstack/doc/services/block-storage/v3/snapshots.rst

 Snapshots
 =========

-a read-only point in time copy of a volume.
+A snapshot is read-only point in time copy of a volume.
 The snapshot can be created from a volume that is currently in use or in an available state.
 The snapshot can then be used to create a new volume.

 .. osdoc:: https://docs.openstack.org/api-ref/block-storage/v3/#volume-snapshots-snapshots